on7lds/NextionDriver/README.md

 background and do its work quietly (start and stop of the program will be logged in syslog)

-The program takes at least 3 parameters.
-For example :
+The moszt practical way to start is by specifying only one parameter: the place of the MMDVMHost configuration file.
+This way, all configuration can be done in the ini file.

-./NextionDriver -n /dev/ttyAMA0 -m /dev/ttyNextionDriver -c /etc/MMDVM.ini
+./NextionDriver -c /etc/MMDVM.ini

-- will start NextionDriver from the current directory
+will start NextionDriver from the current directory and read all parameters from the MMDVMHost ini file.

-- the program will use the serial port /dev/ttyAMA0 for communication with the display
-- the program will create a /dev/ttyNextionDriver link as a virtual serial port where it will listen
-- the program will read /etc/MMDVM.ini to get some extra information
+In your MMDVMHost configuration file (mostly MMDVM.ini), make a section as below:

+[NextionDriver]
+Port=/dev/ttyAMA0
+LogLevel=2
+DataFilesPath=/opt/NextionDriver/
+GroupsFile=groups.txt
+DMRidFile=stripped.csv

 **IMPORTANT**
-In your MMDVM.ini you go to the Nextion section and specify:
+In the MMDVM.ini [Nextion] section you have to specify the NextionDriver's virtual port as the port to connect to :
 ```
 [Nextion]
 Port=/dev/ttyNextionDriver
 ...
 ```
-to tell MMDVMHost to talk to our program !
+to tell MMDVMHost to talk to our program an not directly to the display !

 How to autostart this program ?